thalesmengue/studio-sol/README.md

 	"noMatch": {
 		"password": [
 			"The password must be at least 8 characters.",
-			"The password must contain at least one uppercase word.", "The password must contain at least one special character."
+			"The password must contain at least one symbol.", "The password must contain at least one uppercase letter."
 		]
 	}
 }